-While many people think that drug possession charges are no big deal, it’s important to recognize that any crime should be taken seriously as it can not only result in jail time but also leave you with a conviction on your criminal record which may hurt your chances of finding housing and gainful employment in the future.
-Minors are at particular risk when it comes to drug offenses because even a misdemeanor possession conviction can result in the loss of driving privileges for a full year.
+While many people think that drug possession charges are no big deal, it’s important to recognize that any criminal offense should be taken seriously as it can not only result in jail time but also leave you with a conviction on your criminal record which may hurt your chances of finding housing and gainful employment in the future.
+Minors are at particular risk when it comes to drug offenses because even a misdemeanor drug possession conviction can result in the loss of driving privileges for a full year.

 Fighting Possession Charges